 Model and application privileges, such as being able to view or edit data for a given entity, access a specific application or features of the application.

-A user, when connecting, receives, through their login process, a set of effective roles that includes the following:
+A user, when connecting, receives, through his login process, a set of effective roles, which includes the following:

 The roles returned by the third-party IDP, possibly transformed and enriched using the Role Mapping.

 The Default Roles that are assigned to all users connecting with a given IDP.

 The roles added from a database table using the Role Lookup mechanism.